alchaplinsky/polymer-rails/README.md

 ## Learn more

- Polymer team is working on set of core element which you can learn more about here http://www.polymer-project.org/docs/elements/core-elements.html

- Also you can check out http://customelements.io/ or http://component.kitchen/ to see what components are already built by community.
+ You can check out http://customelements.io/ or http://component.kitchen/ to see what components are already built by community.

 ## Contributing